steelx/GIFPaper/README.md

 ## Usage

-# Install preference pane,
+- Install preference pane,
-# Launch GIFPaperAgent app,
+- Launch GIFPaperAgent app,
-# Go to System Preferences,
+- Go to System Preferences,
-# Set up,
+- Set up,
-# ???
+- ???
-# DISCO!
+- DISCO!
+Boom

 If you're brave enough, you can add GIFPaperAgent to your login items.